adamreiser/selenium/README.md

 cert8.db  gmail.txt  mediawiki.txt
 ```

 You should now be able to run the demo scripts such as `python -i gmail.py`.
+Tab completion should be enabled.
+This is very handy for interactive Selenium sessions when building out a script.
+Try tab completion on the webdriver object and element objects, as well as the selenium modules themselves!

 ## References